 Calif. vastly expands digital privacy.
 Will people use it?

-SAN FRANCISCO (AP) — Forty million Californians will soon have sweeping digital-privacy rights stronger than any seen before in the U.S., posing a significant challenge to Big Tech and the data economy it helped create.
+SAN FRANCISCO (AP) — Forty million Californians will soon obtain sweeping digital privacy rights stronger than any seen before in the U.S. — rights that could pose a significant challenge to Big Tech and the data economy it created.

-So long as state residents don't mind shouldering much of the burden of exercising those rights, that is.
+So long as state residents don't mind shouldering much of the burden of exercising them, that is.

-The law defines data sales so broadly that it covers almost any information sharing that provides a benefit to business, including data transfers between corporate affiliates and with third party “data brokers” — middlemen who trade in personal information.
+The law defines data sales so broadly that it covers almost any information sharing that benefits companies, including data transfers between corporate affiliates and to third party “data brokers” — middlemen who trade in personal information.

-It remains unclear how it will affect the business of targeted advertising, in which companies like Facebook amass reams of personal data and use it to direct ads to specific groups of people.
-Facebook says it doesn't share that personal information with advertisers.

 “If we do this right in California," says California attorney general Xavier Becerra, the state will "put the capital P back into privacy for all Americans.”

+It's also filled with exceptions that could turn some seemingly broad protections into coarse sieves, and affects only information collected by business, not government.

-For instance, if you're alarmed after examining the data that Lyft holds on you, you can ask the company to delete it.
-Which it will legally have to do — unless it claims some information meets one of the law's many exceptions, among them provisions that allow companies to continue holding information needed to finish a transaction or to keep it in a way you’d “reasonably expect” them to.
+if you're alarmed after examining the data that Lyft holds on you, you can ask the company to delete it.
+Which it will legally have to do — unless it claims some information meets one of the law's exceptions, which allow companies to continue holding information needed to finish a transaction or to keep it in a way you’d “reasonably expect” them to.

 “It’s more of a ‘right to request and hope for deletion,’” says Joseph Jerome, a policy director at privacy group Common Sense Media/Kids Action.